A patchy-particle 3-dimensional octagonal quasicrystal: Patchy-particle design

 All the patches of the 8-patch particle are equivalent by symmetry, whereas the 5-patch particle has three sets of non-equivalent patches.
 The specificity of the patch-patch interactions can be used to help favour the formation of the target structure.
 In this case, we only allow patches to interact if they would be involved in bonds in the ideal octagonal QC (the resulting interaction matrix is shown in Fig.\ \ref{fig:ideal}(e)).
-For example, there are never any bonds between 6-, 7- and 8-coordinate environments in the ideal octagonal QC, so the patches on the 8-patch particle are non self-interacting.
+For example, there are never any bonds between 6-, 7- and 8-coordinate environments in the ideal octagonal QC, so the patches on the 8-patch particle are not self-interacting.
+Similarly, patch 2 on the 5-patch particle would never bond to itself in the ideal quasicrystal, so we also make this patch non self-interacting.